 We document the audit findings in a plan review report alongside any recommendations for improving the network models and analysis techniques.
 This review document is used in the next planning cycle to update the network model and analysis assumptions.

+Planning assumptions of flows of gas to and from the network

+Figure 1 Simplified Network Capability Process